parthian-sterlet/sitega/README.md

 ## Scan test sequences with a model

-andy1_mat.cpp takes ready sitega model and threshold and construct the profile of hits for tested file in fasta format, main ouput file respect to 6th parameter of command line, the format of [profile file](https://github.com/parthian-sterlet/sitega/blob/master/examples/hit_profile)
+andy1_mat.cpp takes ready sitega model and threshold  from input  [Thr vs FPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) and constructs the profile of hits for tested file in fasta format, main output file respects to 5th parameter of command line, the format of [profile file](https://github.com/parthian-sterlet/sitega/blob/master/examples/hit_profile)
 I.e. after the header of each peak with first '>' symbol from zero to several lines respect to separate hits, for each hit a start position, score, strand and whole sequence are printed